The Morning Show (Canadian TV program)

 The Morning Show is a Canadian breakfast television show airing on Global.
 The program was first shown only on Global Toronto as a three-hour local morning show, but now serves exclusively as a national entertainment and lifestyle program.
 The program is hosted by Jeff McArthur and Carolyn Mackenzie.
 It debuted on October 11, 2011, from a ground level storefront studio at the Corus Entertainment Building (formerly Shaw Media Building) on 121 Bloor Street East in Downtown Toronto.
 On September 16, 2016, the show moved out of their Bloor Street Studio to the ET Canada studios.
 This was a temporary studio while a new one was being constructed at Corus Quay.
 The show moved to its new studios at Corus Quay on November 21, 2016.

 From its launch to March 1, 2019, The Morning Show served as Global Toronto's local morning news program from 6:00 to 9:00 a.m., followed by a half-hour segment broadcast nationally at 9:00 a.m., with a focus on entertainment and lifestyle topics.
 On March 4, 2019, the national program was expanded to a full hour, while the Toronto portion was relaunched as Global News Morning (placing it in line with other Global stations), with Antony Robart and Jennifer Valentyne serving as anchors.
 The national edition was extended by half an hour and kept The Morning Show name.

+In June 2026, Global announced plans to launch TMS2, a one-hour afternoon edition of the program to be hosted by Morgan Hoffman.
+The show, launching on September 8, subsequently announced Brad Smith as Hoffman's cohost, and Britnee Blair as an entertaimnent reporter.